 On Earth Day it's worth remembering that our world is full of plastic - National Geographic estimates there are more than 5 trillion - TRILLION - pieces of plastic floating in our ocean, many of which are bottles, bags and styrofoam containers.
 And if you've ever cleaned out your makeup drawer or medicine cabinet you know that you've thrown away a massive amount of lip glosses, mascaras, and old eye creams which were housed in plastic.
 We are not a plastic-free line (yet!) but with every product launch in the last few years we've intentionally gone with the least amount of plastic possible and hopped over to glass.
 Here's why:

 Most glass is 100% recyclable and can be recycled over and over while plastic can only be recycled 2-3 times.
-Colored glass can be recycled basically if you can see through it - so clear, blue, green and amber bottles are good to go.
-Miron and/or violet glass is also recyclable.
+Colored glass can be recycled if you can see through it - so clear, blue, green and amber bottles are good to go.
+Miron and/or violet glass are also recyclable.
 If glass has paint or flourine compounds dispersed IN the glass, like an opal glass, then it is not recyclable.

 We are working to add more glass items to the line and flip things one-by-one as we can from plastic to sustainable packaging.
 I would love to be able to do it all at once but as a small independently-owned brand we need to do one product at a time.
 Thanks for sticking with us on our journey!